Toffs and Toughs: Boys in later life

 Peter Wagner studied natural sciences at Peterhouse, Cambridge.
 In 1943, he was commissioned as a lieutenant in the Royal Corps of Signals.
 However, he suffered from pericarditis and never saw active service during the Second World War.
 After being discharged from the army in 1945, he entered the family stockbroking firm, married, and had three daughters; he became mentally unstable in the 1970s and died in Hellingly Hospital in 1984.

 Tim Dyson died of diphtheria 13 months after the photograph was taken, in August 1938.
 This was shortly after travelling to join his parents in Trimulgherry, British India, where his father, Lieutenant-Colonel George St. John Armitage Dyson, was serving as an army officer.
 George Dyson died in 1942 in a Japanese prisoner-of-war camp in Korea.

 During the Second World War, George Salmon served as an anti-aircraft gunner on board HMS Duckworth.
 After the war, he worked for Rightons Limited, a metal supplier.
-He was married in 1998 and was still residing in Marylebone when he died in 2000.
+He died in 2000.

 Jack Catlin's family moved to Rickmansworth soon after 1937.
 In 2010, he was widowed, had remarried and was living in Weymouth.
 Jack Catlin died in January 2011 at the age of 85, survived by his wife Sheila, his son, daughter, and grandchildren.

-George Young was also married in 1998.
-Young had a flat in The Barbican.

-In 1998, Young and Salmon, by then in their 70s, were asked if they had resented the boys in the Harrow lads.
+In 1998, Young and Salmon, by then in their 70s, were asked if they had resented the boys in the Harrow School uniforms.
 "Nah," Young replied.
 "We had our lives, they had theirs.”
 Salmon said, "In those days you accepted what you were and what they were, and got on with it."